![]() |

 Salmon

-• Sockeye salmon are scattered throughout the Eyak River (Cordova area) near the lake.
-Fishing has been fair to good.
+- Sockeye salmon are present throughout the Eyak River and just below the lake.
+Fishing has been slower as it is late in the run.

 Cutthroat Trout/Dolly Varden